 What exercise is best during your period?

 It doesn’t have to be a hardcore cardio workout to experience the benefits of working out during your period.
 Simply a walk in the park or a couple of jumping jacks in your living room are also fine.
-The key experience of any of the above-mentioned benefits is to literally do any kind of exercise.

 Here are 3 types of exercises you can choose from that are recommended to do during your period: